zoeyvu/MultiplicationRocket/README.md

 ---

 Note: The project was build with Code.org Game lab.
 Due to existing bugs, Code.org is unable to export index.html file for Game Lab correctly.
-The uploaded files may not run ex expected.
+The uploaded files may not run as expected.

 Click [here](https://studio.code.org/projects/gamelab/g6Y0pDHrPw5891uhNjIhSvYG46VQuNZ69129d8T-fL4/embed) to see demo of the game.